The establishment candidate beats the tea party candidate in Alabama primary runoff

 Byrne, the establishment candidate, far outraised Young, the tea party candidate, thanks to major help from the business wing of the party, including the Chamber of Commerce.
 He also garnered endorsements from establishment figures, including several Republican House leaders.

-However, despite that support for smaller tea party personalities, Young was largely ignored by the national tea party groups.
+However, despite support for smaller tea party personalities, Young was largely ignored by the national tea party groups.
 Tea Party Express, Club For Growth and FreedomWorks – three of the largest national tea party groups – sat on the sidelines of the intra-party fight.

 Also on the ballot